nikolockenvitz/sap-addon/docs/README.md

 ## Configuration

 At the bottom of the settings popup, you can navigate to *Configuration*.
-Enter your email address (used for auto login on Sharepoint and Mural) there.
+You can enter your email address and SAP User ID there.
+This is used for the auto login feature (for pages where you need to enter email / user ID).
 The data is auto-saved and only stored in your browser's local storage.

 <img src="./screenshot-1.21-settings-popup-configuration.png" width="320" alt="Screenshot of Configuration in Popup" title="Screenshot of Configuration in Popup" />